DEADLINE ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That a Class Action Lawsuit Has Been Filed Against Triterras, Inc. and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Triterras, Inc. (NASDAQ: TRIT) securities between August 20, 2020 to December 16, 2020 (the “Class Period”).
+NEW YORK, Feb.
+15, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Triterras, Inc. ( TRIT) securities between August 20, 2020 to December 16, 2020 (the “Class Period”).
 Investors have until February 19, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Triterras is a fintech company focused on trade and trade finance.
 It operates Kratos, a commodity trading and trade finance platform that connects commodity traders to trade and source capital from lenders directly online.
 Triterras formed via merger of Netfin and Triterras Fintech Pte.
 Ltd., which closed on November 11, 2020.